Calpurniax/breaking-bad-charactes-page/README.md

 The project was typed with Visual Studio Code.
 The framework is the Adalab Web Starter Kit, which allows us to enjoy gulp without worries (among other things).
-The first idea was to use a fetch to a third party API, but sadly it's not working anymore.
+The first idea was to use a fetch to a third party API, but sadly it's not working anymore, so now it's working (thanks to amazing Adalabers) with a json file

 ### thank you and have fun!